Pain Medicine

 Diagnosis and Treatment of Chronic Pain Conditions

 Millions of Americans suffer from chronic pain that can make it difficult to work, sleep or maintain their quality of life.
-Pain medicine physicians evaluate, diagnose and treat all different types of pain.
-These specialists provide individualized treatment plans to help ease pain and regain function.
-A variety of treatment options are available depending on the cause and severity of your pain.
-Common causes of pain include surgery, injury and nerve damage.
+Controlling pain can be difficult, but pain medicine physicians at TexomaCare provide individualized treatment plans to help you ease pain and regain function.

-A pain medicine physician can treat a wide range of conditions including:
+TexomaCare pain medicine doctors can treat a wide range of conditions including:

 Back Pain

-Back pain is one of the most common medical conditions and is one of the leading reasons why people visit a doctor.
-Back pain can be caused by a variety of reasons including injury, poor posture and excess weight.
+Back pain is one of the most common medical conditions.
+It can be caused by a variety of things including injury, poor posture and excess weight.
 Back pain can range from a dull ache to a sharp, sudden pain.
-Many treatment options are available depending on the frequency and severity of your pain including medication, exercise, injections and surgery.
+Many back pain treatment options are available depending on the frequency and severity of your pain.
+These include medication, exercise, injections and surgery.

 Neck Pain